microsoft/TypeScript-Handbook/pages/advanced/Modules.md

   }
   ```

-The top-level module here `Shapes` wraps up `Triangle` and `Square` for no reason.
+The top-level namespace `Shapes` wraps up `Triangle` and `Square`.
+This code is easy to produce just by adding 'export' to the beginning of the existing code.
-This is confusing and annoying for consumers of your module:
+But the result is confusing and annoying for consumers of your module.
+The namespace puts an extra layer around the objects that the module exports:

 * `shapeConsumer.ts`